 It’s that wonderful time of the year again.
 No, not Christmas, but Chinese New Year.
-In Christian/Western culture, Christmas is the most important celebration; in Chinese culture, it’s Chinese New Year.
+In some cultures and places, Christmas may be the most important celebration; in Chinese culture, it’s Chinese New Year.
 You can also call it Lunar New Year since it’s the new year based on the Lunar calendar, meaning the date changes every year, or you can call it Spring Festival.
 It’s a time where families get together and relatives travel from afar to gather at usually the house of the most elder person in the family.
 In my case, it’s my paternal grandparent’s house.
 It’s a time when you can buy all that junk food and eat it, get money without working (this only applies to the youngsters), eat all day, watch TV specials, and hang out with all your cousins.
 It’s a time when stores blast that New Year’s music, big sales happen, red colored décor starts appearing everywhere.
 If you’re lucky you get a five day vacation to eat and drink and play cards and give money to kids.
 The center of all of it however, is family.

 And that’s what I’m missing out here in the States, my family members are not around but that’s okay; thanks to modern technology I get instantly updated with pictures and videos of the festive back home.
 Last year during New Year’s Eve, I had class in the evening.
 I don’t remember what class it was, but that was the first time in my life to be having class on what is considered in my culture the most important family day.
 Imagine having your night class on Christmas eve, it’s strange.
 But at the same time, I’m in an environment where no red couplets decorate the door ways, so by not celebrating, I actually look pretty normal.